 - 1 tbsp peanut oil

-- 4 cup basmati rice cooked, cooled
+- 4 cup low GI basmati rice cooked, cooled

 - 4 scallion chopped

-- 5 egg beaten
+- 1 egg beaten

 Instructions

-- Soak the ingredients for the spice paste in 1 tablespoon of warm water and grind to a paste in a coffee or spice grinder.
-Heat a large wok and add the peanut oil and fry the spice paste until Fragrant for a minute or two.
+- Prepare the ingredients.
+Soak the ingredients for the spice paste in 1 tablespoon of warm water and grind to a paste in a spice grinder.

 - Fry the beaten eggs in hot, shimmering peanut oil and swirl the wok to form thin omelets, cut into ribbons or thin strips and keep aside for garnish.